 Hybrasil.
 The much-loved Dublin producer emerges from the underground.

 What does it take to hone your craft?
 Will Kinsella would know.
-The Irish born, Berlin-based producer is no stranger to the grind.
+The Irish born, Berlin-based sound engineer/producer is no stranger to the grind.
 He’s built a wealth of experience, a deep record bag and world-class production skills, honed during his time spent studying electronic music in all its facets.

 Hybrasil’s commitment to the rave is noteworthy.
 Growing up in Dublin, it wasn’t long before pirate radio caught his ear, a passion which quickly matured into turntables and crate digging.